-I live in Portharcout Nigeria and I purchased mine from Hausa suya makers at Okija/Ikwerre road, mile 1, Portharcourt.
-You can always ask the friendly neighborhood ABOKI for direction.
+I live in Port Harcourt Nigeria and I purchased mine from Hausa suya makers at Okija/Ikwerre road, mile 1, Portharcourt.
+You can always ask the friendly ABOKI for directions.
 If you get the main spice, you can be sure to make the exact kind of beef suya that you love.

-Transfer 5 spoons of the suya (spice) in a clean dry plate and add 2 cubes of knorr plus half teaspoon of salt to it, mix them properly together and set aside.
-You will need to taste to acertain that it actually taste like what you get from the mallam.
+Transfer 5 spoons of the suya (spice) to a clean dry plate and add 2 seasoning cubes plus a half teaspoon of salt to it, mix them properly together, and set aside.
+You will need to taste to ascertain that it actually tastes like what you get from the mallam.

 Use a kitchen brush to rob the vegetable oil on the beef before grilling; this actually helps the grilling process.

 Grill your suya using the local or electric griller.
 You can also use your kitchen oven if it have griling compartment.
 I used my kitchen oven